-If you are taking the blood-thinning medication warfarin, your doctor will order regular PT tests to ensure that that you are not taking so much medication that you are susceptible to excessive bleeding.
+If you’re taking the blood-thinning medication warfarin, your doctor will order regular PT tests to ensure you’re not taking too much medication.
+Taking too much warfarin can cause excessive bleeding.

-Tell your doctor about all medications and supplements you are taking, and he or she will advise you whether or not to stop taking them before the test.
-The doctor may ask you to stop taking your blood-thinning medication because it can affect the results of the test.
-You will not need to fast beforehand.
+Blood-thinning medication can affect the results of the test.
+Tell your doctor about all medications and supplements you’re taking.
+They’ll advise you whether to stop taking them before the test.
+You will not need to fast before a PT.

-You will need to have your blood drawn in order to have a PT test.
-Having blood drawn is an outpatient procedure, usually performed at a diagnostic lab.
-The procedure takes only a few minutes and is relatively painless.
+You’ll need to have your blood drawn for a PT test.
+This is an outpatient procedure usually performed at a diagnostic lab.
+It takes only a few minutes and causes little to no pain.

-A nurse will use a small needle to withdraw blood from a vein (usually in your arm or hand), and a laboratory specialist will add chemicals to the blood to see how long it takes for a clot to form.
+A nurse or phlebotomist (a person specially trained in drawing blood) will use a small needle to draw blood from a vein, usually in your arm or hand.
+A laboratory specialist will add chemicals to the blood to see how long it takes for a clot to form.

-There are very few risks associated with having your blood drawn for a PT test.
-However, because the test is often performed on patients who have bleeding disorders, they are at a slightly higher risk for excessive bleeding and hematoma (blood that accumulates under the skin).
+Very few risks are associated with having your blood drawn for a PT test.
+However, if you have a bleeding disorder, you’re at a slightly higher risk for excessive bleeding and hematoma (blood that accumulates under the skin).

+There’s a very small risk of infection at the puncture site.
 You may feel slightly faint or feel some soreness or pain at the site where your blood was drawn.
-There is also a very slight risk of infection at the puncture site.
+You should alert the person administering the test if you begin to feel dizzy or faint.

 Blood plasma normally takes between 11 and 13.5 seconds to clot if you’re not taking blood-thinning medication.
 PT results often are reported as an international normalized ratio (INR) that’s expressed as a number.
 A typical range for a person not taking blood thinner medication is 0.9 to about 1.1.
 For someone taking warfarin, the planned INR is usually between 2 and 3.5.